-Bridges are prosthetic treatments that help to fill gaps between a single or multiple missing teeth.
-Here at Valley Ridge Dental Centre, we offer dental bridges as one of our many options for restorative dentistry.
+Dental bridges are prosthetic treatments that help to fill gaps between a single tooth or multiple missing teeth.
+Here at Valley Ridge Dental, we offer dental bridges in NW Calgary as one of our many options for restorative dentistry.
 Learn more about how this service can benefit you today!

 A dental bridge consists of three or more crowns put together.
-One of the crowns, mostly the hardest of the trio, replaces the actual missing teeth.
-The two natural teeth, surrounding the gap, act as the anchors of the bridge.
+One of the crowns, mostly the hardest of the trio, replaces the missing teeth.
+The two natural teeth surrounding the gap act as the anchors of the bridge.
 A fake tooth attached to the bridge replaces the natural tooth and fills the cavity.

 Bridges are part of restorative dentistry because they restore the functionality of teeth.
 They fill in gaps that can otherwise lead to poor oral health.
 They are also part of cosmetic dentistry because they help to fill unsightly gaps.

 If you have questions about receiving dental bridges, please contact us or schedule an appointment.

 We provide various dental bridges near you.
 Our dentist will determine the one that’s best for you depending on the number of missing teeth and the location of the gaps.
 Bridges may also vary depending on the material that comprises them.
 If you are interested in dental bridges near you, we welcome you to schedule a consultation.